Suzan97/yolo/README.md

  `npm start`

  ### Go ahead a nd add a product (note that the price field only takes a numeric input)

+ ## Requirements for ansible task

+ In order to do this project install [Vagrant](https://developer.hashicorp.com/vagrant/docs/installation) and [ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) on your local machine

+ ### commands needed to perform tasks using vagrant

+ `vagrant box add ubuntu/focal64`

+ `vagrant init ubuntu/focal64`

+ `vagrant up`

+ `vagrant ssh`

+ The vagrantfile created is edited to include ansible configurations then a `playbook.yaml` file is created.